okamigarden/kamidots/README.md

 This project is an ongoing development of our .config files, designed to be optimised for performance, gaming, usability, and aesthetics.

 ## 🚀 Installation Script (EXPERIMENTAL)
+> [!CAUTION]
+> ⚠️ WARNING: Any personal modifications will be overwritten!
+Create a backup!

 An experimental script is available to automate the installation process.
 It ensures that all the necessary dependencies are installed and it applies all configurations.